-Edited by Kate Supino, Shelley, Eng, Anonymous and 1 other
+Edited by Kate Supino, Shelley, Eng, Doug Collins

 Cleaning your house can be one of the most toxic experiences you have in your own home.
 Commercial cleaning product manufacturers lure you in with promises of a sanitized, sparkling house, but at what cost?
 According to the U.S. Poison Control center, 10% of all toxic poisoning cases can be traced back to common household cleaning chemicals.
 With possible effects ranging from respiratory failure, to skin rashes, all the way to chemical burns, these products are dangerous to your health and your family's health.

 Get the same or similar results with these natural homemade cleaning products that tackle a wide variety of household cleaning challenges.

 Clean And Polish Kitchen Counter tops